biolab/orange2/docs/reference/rst/Orange.data.domain.rst

 Meta attributes hold additional data attached to individual instances.
 Different instances from the same domain or even the same table may have different meta attributes.
-See documentation on :obj:`Orange.data.Instance` for a more thorough description of meta values.
+(See documentation on :obj:`Orange.data.Instance` for details about meta values.)

-Meta attributes that appear in instances can, but don't need to be listed in the domain.
+Meta attributes that appear in instances can - but don't need to - be listed in the domain.
 Typically, the meta attribute will be included in the domain for the following reasons.

-     * If the domain knows about a meta attribute, their values can be obtained with indexing by names and variable descriptors, e.g. ``inst["age"]``.
+     * If the domain knows about meta attributes, their values can be obtained with indexing by names and variable descriptors, e.g. ``inst["age"]``.
 Values of unknown meta attributes can be obtained only through integer indices (e.g. inst[id], where id needs to be an integer).

-     * When printing out an instance, the symbolic values of discrete meta attributes can only be printed if the attribute is registered.
+     * When printing out a data instance, the symbolic values of discrete meta attributes can only be printed if the attribute is registered.
 Also, if the attribute is registered, the printed out example will show a (more informative) attribute's name